 The organisation set up a new team in Ekiti State and conducted a pilot session that intimated the new team members with the full range of its activities.
 At the end of the first week of activities in Ekiti State, which amounted to the third week of the outreach programme altogether, the organisation had reached over 1,500 teenagers from 13 schools and tutorial centres across two states of Nigeria.

 However, while the team was really delighted at the remarkable progress and tremendous impact it had made in so little time, in light of the COVID-19 crisis, it had to draw the curtain on its activities on March 21, 2020.

-Regarding the outreach programme, in the final press statement, Omoya Simult, the Director of YOREFOUND Success Outreach, noted that he and his team members considered it a great honour to have been able to contribute to the success stories of the 1,500 teenagers they met in those 3 weeks of outreaches.
+Regarding the outreach programme, in the final press statement, Omoya Simult, the Director of YOREFOUND Success Outreach, noted that he and his team members considered it a great honour to have been able to contribute to the success stories of 1,500+ teenagers.
 “We hope to continue to serve in other ways as we face more difficult times with an unyielding spirit,” he concluded.

 MEMBERS OF THE SUCCESS OUTREACH TEAM

 None of those laudable achievements would have been possible without the members of the team who bought into the vision and gave their time and resources.
 Below is a list of the youths who volunteered as team members for the outreach programme: